aftondowney/question-answer/README.md

-# Question-answer
+# Mirror, Mirror

-This README outlines the details of collaborating on this Ember application.
 This app will allow a user to ask a question and/or answer a question posted by another user.
+The answers are displayed in alphabetical order.
+Users can mark questions as favorite, and view a list of all their favorite questions.
+The home page also displays how many answers each question has.

 ## Prerequisites